Rhoahndur/Osgiliath/docs/DEVELOPMENT.md

 ### Hot Reload Not Working

 **Backend**:
-- Ensure spring-boot-devtools is in pom.xml
+- Add spring-boot-devtools to pom.xml if not present
 - Rebuild project (Ctrl+F9 in IntelliJ)

 **Frontend**: